andrewbaillie/nlp-with-python/presentation.md

 ### Accuracy

+^ Not bad, but not great either.

 For our first run through we managed to get an accuracy rating of: 0.7568306010928961.
-Not bad, but not great either.

 |          | precision | recall | f1-score | support |
 | -------- | --------- | ------ | -------- | ------- |